 Air pollution is like the big elephant inside the room that everyone ignores.
 Well, not everyone.
 Most people think that the problem of air pollution is not their responsibility.
 While others believe that lessening or preventing it is an impossibility.

-Knowing the ‘enemy’ will help us to analyze its behavior and enable us to learn how to control it.
-So monitoring air pollution is vital so we can identify peaks or falls that allow us to control it.
+Knowing the ‘enemy’ will help us to analyze its behaviour and enable us to learn how to control it.
+So monitoring air pollution is vital to identify peaks or falls that allow us to control it.

 It’s crucial that we learn about this issue, no matter how unpleasant it may be.